Economy Lifecycle — The Money Loop¶

 Source: services/gameserver/src/services/planetary_service.py, planets/colonization.md.

-Owned planets produce colonists, which the player sells back to Class-0 stations at 30–80 cr/unit (COMMODITY_PRICE_RANGES["colonists"] in trading_service.py).
-This is redistributive like ordinary trade — but unlike commodity arbitrage, colonist supply originates from a player asset (the planet) rather than a station.
-The station's colonist budget is a true faucet, since stations buy more colonists than they will ever resell.
+Owned planets produce surplus pioneers (births, retirees seeking transit, voluntary outbound migrants).
+The player ferries them back to Class-0 stations, where the regional Pioneer Office buys out their migration contracts at 30–80 cr per pioneer (COMMODITY_PRICE_RANGES["colonists"] in trading_service.py) and reabsorbs them into the available roster for redistribution.
+This is redistributive like ordinary trade — but unlike commodity arbitrage, the pioneer supply originates from a player asset (the planet) rather than a station.
+The station's pioneer-contract budget is a true faucet, since stations buy more pioneer transit-out than they will ever re-issue.

 Status: 🚧 Partial — planets and colonist counters exist; periodic production and selling flow are 📐 Design-only.